Which of the following is an example of inferential statistics? | Study Prep in Pearson+

 C

-Estimating the average of all students at a university based on a sample
+Estimating the average of all college students in a country based on a sample

 D